seananderson/bayes-course/00-plan.md

   - look at the syntax and the code sections of a Stan model
   - call the Stan model from R
   - extract the posterior samples and make similar plots as before
-  - add measurement error to the Stan model and re-sample
+  - fit a population-growth time series model in Stan

 6. Applied Bayesian modeling standards, words of wisdom, and resources (slides)
   - standards for iterations, warmup, chains, and assessing convergence